Be A Group Leader

 - 24 CEUs for NTP GLs or 10 CEUs for NTC GLs

 - 1 year free of NTA Membership + Nutri-Q

 - Free Curriculum Review

 Application Due Date

-To be considered as a Group Leader in one of the Winter 2017 classes, please return your signed and completed application packet no later than:
+To be considered as a Group Leader in the Spring NTC Denver, CO 2017 class, please return your signed and completed application packet no later than: